-Type: Oral recombinant vaccine administered by room temperature-stable tablet, and based on proprietary VAAST™ Platform
+Type: Oral recombinant vaccine administered by room temperature-stable tablet, and based on proprietary VAAST™ Platform.
+The vaccine is designed to target both the spike protein (S) and nucleoprotein (N).

 That same morning, the company acknowledged in a regulatory filing that it had provided documents to the U.S Attorney’s Office for the Northern District of California after it served the company with a grand jury subpoena.
 The subpoena sought information on Vaxart’s participation in, and disclosure of, an Operation Warp Speed-funded nonhuman primate study, as well as option grants, warrant transactions, “and other corporate and financing matters disclosed since March 2020.”
 Vaxart said it “voluntarily provided documents requested by the SEC and is cooperating with this informal inquiry.”